matrix-org/matrix-spec/content/identity-service-api.md

 the incorrect HTTP method is used.

 `M_THREEPID_IN_USE`
-The third party identifier is already in use by another user.
-Typically this error will have an additional `mxid` property to indicate who owns the third party identifier.
+The third-party identifier is already in use by another user.
+Typically this error will have an additional `mxid` property to indicate who owns the third-party identifier.

 `M_UNKNOWN`
 An unknown error has occurred.